trymbill/cypress-slack-video-upload-action/README.md

 ### `messageText`

-**Optional** Custom Slack message text
+**Optional** Custom Slack message text.

-Default `A Cypress test just finished.
+Default: `A Cypress test just finished.
 I've placed the screenshots and videos in this thread.
 Good pie!`

 ## Examples